spellbook/spellbook-archive/docs/styleguide.md

 ### Boolean Variables

-Prefix boolean variables with `is`
+Prefix boolean variables with `is`.

 ```coffeescript
 # GOOD